This list of our favorite things to do in February in Washington DC, updated for 2023.

 3. Enjoy the Theatre

-Find all the theatre performances in February here.
+Find even more theatre performances in February here.

 4. Take a Sightseeing Tour

-A Washington DC Lunch Cruise includes sightseeing tour, brunch, and live DJ for an enjoyable afternoon regardless of the temperatures.
+A Washington DC Lunch Cruise includes a sightseeing tour, brunch, and a live DJ for an enjoyable afternoon regardless of the temperatures.

 We also have self-guided tours and GPS-enabled audio tours of neighborhoods that you will likely visit as a tourist in the city.